asadbukhari2/asadbukhari2/README.md

 #### A curious Developer

 - 🔭 I’m currently working on ERP system for my FYP
-- 🌱 I’m currently learning nodejs & OSS
+- 🌱 I’m currently learning Nodejs & OSS
 - 👯 I’m looking to collaborate on SASS
 - 💬 Ask me about JavaScript
 - 🥅 2022 Goals: Learn more about Nodejs & OSS